mzkrasner/label-studio-ocean/ceramic/ocean-starter/README.md

 ## Getting Started

+**Please note you will need to have Docker locally installed

 After following the steps above, use the following steps:

 1. Run "npm install" within the ceramic/ocean-starter directory.
+2. Run "docker-compose up" in the same terminal once installation has completed
-Once finished, run "npm run dev" to start your Ceramic node (make sure you're using node v16 - run "node -v" in your terminal to verify)
+3. In a new terminal run "npm run dev" to start your Ceramic node (make sure you're using node v16 - run "node -v" in your terminal to verify)
-2. In a new terminal in the label_studio/frontend directory, run the following:
+4. In another new terminal, cd into the label_studio/frontend directory and run the following:
 ```bash
 # Install all the necessary modules
 yarn install